About Us / General Information

 What types of materials does the library have?
 Are they free?

 The Library maintains a collection of state and federal statutes, codes, and regulations; local codes and ordinances; California and federal practice guides; form books; legal encyclopedias; law reviews and journals, as well as online legal databases.
 All are free to use.
 Visit Legal Databases for latest database availability.
+Visit eBooks for information on using the digital library.

 - Can I check out materials?